kisswiki/kisswiki/src/languages/zig/README.md

 You can return a struct from a function.
 This is how we do generics in Zig

 Since all structs are anonymous, Zig infers the type name based on a few rules.

+## from erik engheim blog

+if and while accept boolean or optional

+https://web.archive.org/web/20210301143402/https://medium.com/swlh/zig-the-introduction-dcd173a86975 (disable uBlock Origin and stop when content loaded, otherwise page will be blank)

+## rustlings

+switch has else